SweetKenneth/auth-starter-backend-CMPSBL/README.md

 ...

 All that is "go build" in Go, more or less.

-Single module system, build system, runtime, paradigm, compiles to a binary which can pack assets and even be 32 bits.
+A single module system, build system, runtime, paradigm, compiles to a binary which can pack assets and even be 32 bits.
 Go is also usable on vim which is more snappy than VS Code, but the latter has more reliable debugging.

-Node.js (Next.js?) apps [seem to leak memory](https://www.youtube.com/watch?v=gNDBwxeBrF4&t=176s).
-This is not a big deal per se as the accumulation is slow in time and a typical Js/Ts app crashes and gets restarted before RAM becomes a problem.
+Node.js (Next.js?) apps [leak memory](https://www.youtube.com/watch?v=gNDBwxeBrF4&t=176s).